 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This elegant scallop and shrimp dish, drizzled with a sweet, strawberry-flavored balsamic glaze, tastes like absolute heaven and is perfect for a romantic dinner for two.
-It's so much like a fine dining restaurant experience, you'll find yourself wanting to call the waiter over so you can send your compliments to the chef!
+This elegant scallop and shrimp dish, drizzled with a sweet strawberry-flavored balsamic glaze, tastes like absolute heaven and is perfect for a romantic dinner for two.
+It's so much like a fine dining restaurant experience that you'll find yourself wanting to call the waiter over so you can send your compliments to the chef.